SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/guardduty-benchmark.md

 ### Step 2: Deploy the Sumo Logic GuardDuty Benchmark SAM App

-In this step, you deploy the SAM application, which creates the AWS resources described in the [process overview](#Process_overview).
+In this step, you deploy the SAM application, which creates the AWS resources described in the overview section at the beginning of this doc.

 To deploy the Sumo Logic GuardDuty Benchmark SAM App, do the following: